mola-T/timp/README.md

 ;; ==> t
 ;; ==> Emacs finally have multithreading in 2016
 ;;
-;; The first return t, let you know the job has been put into the thread.
+;; The first return t, let you know the job has been quened up in the thread.
 ;; However, it does not guarantee a return.
 Just to let you know the job will be processed.
 ;;
 ;; When does it return a nil?
 ;;
 ;; (thread.quit my-thread)
 ;; (thread.send.exec my-thread 'message "Emacs finally have %s in %d" "multithreading" 2016) ;; ==> nil
 ```